gartner/zf2rapid/docs/tutorial-crud-create-model.md

          |              +--- CustomerTableGateway.php          <---- new file
          |              +--- CustomerTableGatewayFactory.php   <---- new file
          +--- view
-         |  +--- customer
+         |  +--- customer-domain
          +--- autoload_classmap.php
          +--- Module.php
          +--- template_map.php
       +--- Shop

-To the `/module/Customer/config/module.config.php` file the configuration for the model classes should be added.
+To the `/module/CustomerDomain/config/module.config.php` file the configuration for the model classes should be added.

     <?php